cnkeats/Commander/README.md

 #**Commander**
 ======

 Commander is an asynchronous multiplayer game where every person has a job for their space vessel.
 Each job has its own assignments that must be completed to help the group as a whole advance.
 But watch out!
-Sometimes ship personel is worrking against the others!
+There are many Challenges and Obstacles you will have to overcome!

 ------